 You’ll definitely need to do keyword research when you’re:

-Any website owner, blogger, online marketer or SEO specialist. one who wants to rank higer on search engins.
+Any website owner, blogger, online marketer, or SEO specialist who wants to rank higher on search engines.
+You can also perform Keyword research for someone who doesn’t want to do research themself.

 Terminologies related to Keyword Research